gerardd33/Tidy/docs/Guide.md

 - Syntax of type declaration.

 - Private members.
+The ones without a modifier are public.

-- Fields initialized with a value (``List()``).
+- Attributes initialized with a value (``List()``).

 Note that in Tidy you don't have to write a lot of semicolons, like e.g. in Java.
-However, there is one important place where this is necessary, namely after each value/variable definition.
+However, there is one important place where this is necessary, namely after each value/variable declaration.
 They're also used (to avoid syntax conflicts) in very few situations when you want to write one-liners without curly brackets: in expressions like *if-then-else* or *lambdas*, for example:

 ```
 if (predicate) then {